 Most calls received regarding the Anger Management for Executives program come from Human Resources or EAP.
 When there is conflict between executives, or between an executive and an employee, human resources will oftentimes get involved, and have them seek executive coaching sessions for anger management.
 The Anger Management for Executives program focuses on the skills needed to help reduce interpersonal conflict, help improve communication, increase emotional intelligence and enhance stress management skills.
 Though the executive oftentimes is resistant to attending and participating in an anger management program, at the completion of the program, they commonly report being pleasantly surprised to learn such helpful anger management skills that not only will benefit them with their employees and coworkers, but also with their friends and family members.

 The Anger Management for Executives program will meet the needs of the professional who:

 - Wants to reduce interpersonal conflict in their workplace environment;

 - Desires to improve communication and anger management skills;

 - Has been referred by either human resources, or their supervisor.

-Anita Avedian is the Employee and Physician Assistance Program Coordinator (EAP) for Kaiser Permanente.
+Anita Avedian has worked as the Employee and Physician Assistance Program Coordinator (EAP) for Kaiser Permanente.
 She has done EAP work for numerous companies for the past 15 years.
-Having worked with management and executives, she grasps the complexities and challenges one faces working in a fast paced business setting.
+Having worked with management and executives, she grasps the complexities and challenges one faces when working in a fast-paced business setting.
 Anita works with departments, coaching the management, and working with the department staff.
 She understands the importance of helping executives improve their interpersonal skills and creating a more respectful work environment.